CoLRev-Environment/colrev/colrev/packages/springer_link/README.md

 colrev search --add colrev.springer_link
 ```

-Upon entering the above command the user is asked to choose between DB search and API search.
+Upon entering the above command the user is asked to choose between `DB search` and `API search`.
 The user can select the search type by navigating through the list with `uparrow` and `downarrow` and confirm the choice with `enter`.

 ### DB search